DanGilbertTX/DigitalResumeCreation/README.md

 * A background image you want to use; should be 1920x1080 for proper scaling
 * Some personal pictures and your resume
 * Time and patience

+The end result will be something like this site (but hopefully much, MUCH better): https://burninggnome.net/

+To start, download whatever template you want to your local computer and unzip it.
+Assuming you are using iPortfolio from the link above, the following files/directories are the ones you will be working with:

+* ./index.html
+* ./assets/img/
+* ./assets/css/style.css
+* ./forms/contact.php `If you buy the template and want to use the contact form`